-The benefits of a plan that covers the person as an active employee or as a dependent of an active employee are determined before those of the plan that covers the person as an individual who is retired or laid off or as a dependent of an individual who is retired or laid off.
+The benefits of a plan that covers the person as an active employee or as a dependent of an active employee are determined first.
+The benefits of the plan that covers the person as an individual who is retired or laid off or as a dependent of that person are determined second.